DestinationsEurope

 Costs for Utilities

-Unlike in most other countries out there, utilities are usually included in the rent in Sweden.
+Unlike in most other countries in Scandinavia, utilities are usually included in the rent in Sweden, saving you an important monthly expense.

 • Mobile: around 35 Euros for unlimited local calls and 10GB of Internet